 - claim any benefits you're entitled to.
 If you're on a zero-hours contract, you can claim Universal Credit and the new Employment Support Allowance.
 Money you receive will vary depending on how much you work and earn

 If you're a lone parent and looking to re-enter employment or start a training or education course, you might be able to get up to £1,500 to cover childcare costs.
 Check to see if you're eligible and apply for our childcare grant.

-Our advice bus is available to support with a range of issues.
-You can also join free and low-cost events and activities in Camden throughout the year.
+Our advice bus and advice events provide support on a range of issues.
+There are also a wide range of free and low-cost events and activities in Camden throughout the year.

 If you’re feeling down, anxious or worried, help is available: